-You can quickly jump to the Storage section of the Settings menu by clicking on the notification warning on the upper right-hand corner of your home screen.
+You can quickly jump to the Storage section of the Settings menu by clicking on the notification warning in the upper right-hand corner of your home screen.

-Alternately, you can navigate there directly by going to Settings, then Device Preferences, then Storage.
+Alternatively, you can navigate there directly by going to Settings, Device Preferences, and Storage.

-If you purchased an external hard drive from a major manufacturer, I’ve found that the NVIDIA Shield TV is really good at figuring out exactly what it is.
+If you purchased an external hard drive from a major manufacturer, I’ve found that the NVIDIA Shield TV is good at figuring out precisely what it is.

-In this example, you can see it’s already figured out that I connected my WD Black P10 and it’s ready to go.
+In this example, it’s already figured out that I connected my WD Black P10, and it’s ready to go.

 Believe it or not, you’re already done.